Here's How to Use Pantone's Color of the Year for 2020 in Your Wedding

 Pantone has officially unveiled its new color of the year and we’re loving this timeless hue for Washington-area weddings!
 Pantone named classic blue as the color of the year for 2020, chosen, they say, because it instills calm, confidence, and connection—which, coincidentally, is a perfect vibe for celebrating “I do’s.”
 Since the color is an enduring blue, we’ve seen this sky-like evening hue pop up in a variety of our real weddings over the years, specifically this one from our latest issue, and in celebration of the announcement, we’re sharing a few of our favorites.
 You’ll be surprised by how well this tranquil color works in a number of settings, too.
-So, if you’re wondering how you can use Pantone’s color of the year for 2020 in your big day, check out these six couples who were ahead of the trend.
+So, if you’re wondering how you can use Pantone’s color of the year for 2020 in your big day, check out these five couples who were ahead of the trend.

 Follow Washingtonian Weddings on Instagram | Like Washingtonian Weddings on Facebook